ertugrulkoca/Fake_Store_App/README.md

 # Fake Store App
-I created this project using mvvm architecture and mobx.
+I created this project using mvvm architecture and mobx. <br /> I used fakestoreapi.com as REST API. <br />
-I used fakestoreapi.com as REST API.
+This app has dark mode support.

 ## Screenshots
 | Home Screen Light | Home Screen Dark | List by Category |
 | ----------------- | ---------------- | ---------------- |